canonical/rust-best-practices/best-practices.md

 Naming is one of the three hardest problems in programming (along with off-by-one errors).
 Every variable, every function, every type and every concept requires a good name which fits into a good naming scheme.
-There is no one optimal way to come up with a good name, however when attempting to do so, the first place to look is for similar names in your project and try to mimic these.
+There is no one optimal way to come up with a good name, however when attempting to do so, the first place to look is for similar names in your project and to try to mimic these.
 This should result in a name which intuitively feels like it belongs among the rest of the code.
-Even doing this has its pitfalls, so ideally your name should:
+Even doing this has its pitfalls, however, so ideally your name should:

 - **say what it means**—make the name fit conceptually into the surrounding context.
   If a reader sees `fn is_in(a: &str, b: &str)`, the order is not as obvious as if they were to see `fn is_in(haystach: &str, needle: &str)`.